 Many residents come to us after a brief stay in a crisis shelter (only 30-45 days).
 This short time is rarely sufficient to find housing, employment, and other supports necessary for living empowered, successful lives, free from abuse.
 The transitional housing program at The Dwelling Place fulfills the need for more healing time and personal development.
 Without this, many victims return to their abusers or move between crisis and homeless shelters.
 Residents may stay for 12 months.
-When necessary, a six-month extension may also be requested.
+Unlike traditional shelters, we differentiate our services by providing comprehensive programming for 12 months (longer if needed), allowing women and children the precious gift of time.
+Our unique approach helps women and their children begin to heal through a deep relationship with Jesus Christ.
+We provide housing, safety, and basic needs so women can focus on their children and their personal and professional development which is needed for healthy sustainable living.

 Our goals include: